FahadulShadhin/Sorting-Algorithms-Visualizer/README.md

 # Sorting Algorithms Visualizer
 A python application to visualize popular sorting algorithms.
 It's a simple desktop application to graphically visualize commonly studied sorting algorihtms.
-It can sort a randomly generated array in both ascending and descending order and also show the steps while sorting.
+It can sort a randomly generated array and also show the steps while sorting.
 #### Algorithms Implemented:
 * Bubble Sort
 * Insertion Sort